We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 • 10 minutes for Non-Verbal Reasoning

-• 30 minutes for English comprehension and Verbal Reasoning
+• 10 minutes for Verbal Reasoning

-• BREAK for 30 minutes
+• BREAK for up to 30 minutes

 • 15 minutes for Problem Solving

-• 25 minutes for the Analysis component
+• 25 minutes for the Creative Comprehension

 Is the assessment adaptive or non-adaptive?
 What does this mean?

-The first three parts of the examination are adaptive.
+The first four parts of the examination are adaptive.
 The adaptive nature ensures every child can have a good experience completing the assessment as the questions will be tailored to their performance.
 Adaptive assessment is a tried and tested method of assessment that yields reliable results, especially in assessing cognitive reasoning ability.

 The final two sections of the examination (problem-solving and analysis) are non-adaptive, meaning all candidates see exactly the same questions but with different content on each of the three exam days.